chrichri156/cpd_assignment/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | Christelle | Jansen | 6T8 | christelle.jansen@hotmail.fr | 1 | 1 | Juliette | Chardon | 50€ |

-The admin login script:
+The admin log-in script:

     username = input("Enter your username: ")
     password = input("Enter your password: ")

     while username != "chrichri156" or password != "PassWord123":
         print("Either you have made a mistake in your username and/or password, or you do not have access to the admin account.") username = input("Enter your username: ")
         password = input("Enter your password: ")

     print(f"Welcome {username}.
 You are well logged in to the admin account.")

 However, as I struggle with the first goal, I didn't continue this improvement.